vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/appendices/appendices-discharge-va.md

     - The list of outpatient medications at the end of your reconciliation is the final medication discharge list.
-    - In the medication tab, transfer new inpatient medications to the outpatient medication list by right-clicking and select ‘Transfer’
+    - In the medication tab, transfer new inpatient medications to the outpatient medication list by right-clicking and select ‘Transfer.’
-    - Select “Pick up at window,” as this will ensure the patient will have the medication prior to leaving the hospital
+    - Select “Pick up at window,” as this will ensure the patient will have the medication prior to leaving the hospital.
-    - Order new supplies (wound care, tube feeds, etc) by placing new outpatient "med" order
+    - Order new supplies (wound care, tube feeds, etc) by placing new outpatient "med" order.
-    - Review the existing outpatient medications to determine if they need to be continued and if the pt has an adequate supply at home - refill meds if necessary
+    - Review the existing outpatient medications to determine if they need to be continued and if the pt has an adequate supply at home - refill meds if necessary.
     - Discontinue any outpatient medications that you do not want the pt to continue taking.
-Right-click and select ‘Discontinue’
+Right-click and select ‘Discontinue.’
 - Return to clinic (Primary care)
 - Critical to tag PCP on discharge summary to ensure they are alerted to hospital stay.
 Can also tag consultants and office coordinators